huntdatacenter/docs/docs/working-in-your-lab/technical-tools/gpu.md

 ## More info

+- [NVIDIA Drivers overview](https://docs.nvidia.com/datacenter/tesla/drivers/index.html) for an overview of drivers for NVIDIA GPUs.
-* [NVIDIA Container Toolkit documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html) for more details on how to easily use and run containers.
+- [NVIDIA Container Toolkit documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html) for more details on how to easily use and run containers.
-* [NVIDIA GPU Cloud catalog](https://ngc.nvidia.com/catalog/containers/nvidia:cuda) for an overview of CUDA containers from NVIDIA.
+- [NVIDIA GPU Cloud catalog](https://ngc.nvidia.com/catalog/containers/nvidia:cuda) for an overview of CUDA containers from NVIDIA.